A lightweight fashion roller skate, capable of reassuring beginners and exciting pro riders while reducing the risk of heel tear.

 Our skates used several of the same open moulds that our competition used.
 This meant that Rio was lacking a signature image that separated them from the market, which gave the same “boring” look.

-With several clearly defined issues, the aim was to create a new Rio Roller skate that would last over ten years and solve these problems.
-Given that there were no competitors who had overcome, it would allow us to gain a larger market share and put out one of the best skates available mass-produced and affordable.
+With several clearly defined challenges, the goal was to design a new Rio Roller skate built to last over ten years while addressing these long-standing issues.
+As no competitors had successfully overcome them, this presented an opportunity to gain a larger market share and deliver one of the best mass-produced, affordable skates available.

 Increasing strength and reducing risk of heel tear.

-Key insights from the prototyping stages allowed me to curate an ideal depth for our boot to be put into a deeper sole.
-This sole would have higher edges that would allow for a larger gluing area and surface contact.
-We were able to test the difference between adding metal pins to secure the boot to the sole to prevent heel tear.
-The findings showed that adding two pins in defined locations increased the performance in stress testing from taking a 133kg load to 231kg.
+Key insights from the prototyping stages enabled me to refine the ideal depth for the boot, allowing it to sit within a deeper sole.
+This redesigned sole featured higher edges, creating a larger gluing area and increased surface contact for improved durability.
+We also tested the effectiveness of adding metal pins to secure the boot to the sole and prevent heel separation.
+The results showed that strategically placing two pins significantly enhanced performance in stress testing, increasing the load capacity from 133kg to 231kg.

 Strength, durability and a recognisable style.